Welcome to Year

 We engage instructors for various activities in physical education such as climbing, swimming, street dancing, fencing, tennis, cricket, rugby and football.
 We also have activities such as kayaking, sailing, beach volleyball and badminton / squash.
 In addition, every year we arrange various activity days such as skating day, nature trail, sports day and Christmas workshop.

-We also organize a stay abroad every year where we visit Germany, Spain and France on rotation.
-The stay abroad is anchored in the curriculum for the language subject belonging to the country being visited in addition to building a strong unity among the students in the learning environment.
+We also organize a stay abroad every year where we visit Brussels, Spain or France.
+The stay abroad is anchored in the curriculum in addition to building a strong unity among the students in the learning environment.

 During the school year, we also arrange various events such as Christmas balls where students from the Swedish school are invited.
 The students at the Norwegian school are invited to a summer ball at the Swedish school.
 Traditionally, the year for secondary school ends with a camping trip.